Chicago Bears vs. Detroit Lions NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Over/under insights

-- Chicago has combined with its opponents to score more than 41.5 points in three of 10 games this season.
+- Chicago has combined with its opponents to put up more than 41.5 points in three of 10 games this season.

-- The two teams combine to score 32.3 points per game, 9.2 less than the over/under in this contest.
+- The two teams combine to average 32.3 points per game, 9.2 less than the over/under in this contest.

-- The 51.3 points per game these two squads have allowed to opponents this season are 9.8 more than the 41.5 over/under in this contest.
+- These two squads surrender a combined 51.3 points per game, 9.8 more than this contest's over/under.

-- Bears games this season feature an average total of 43.6 points, a number 2.1 points higher than Thursday's over/under.
+- The average total in Bears games this season is 43.6, 2.1 points more than Thursday's over/under of 41.5.

-- In 2020, games involving the Lions have averaged a total of 46.5 points, 5.0 more than the set total in this contest.
+- The 41.5-point total for this game is 5.0 points below the 46.5 points per game average total in Lions games this season.

 Bears stats and trends

-- In Chicago's 10 games this season, it has four wins against the spread.

-- Chicago's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).
+- Chicago's games this year have hit the over on three of 10 set point totals (30%).

 - The Bears have turned the ball over two more times (14 total) than the Lions have forced a turnover (12) this season.